Imagunaratne/Master-s-Eligibility-Analytics-Dashboard/README.md

 Power BI (Power Query, DAX), data cleaning & wrangling

 ## Outcome
-An interactive dashboard that turns a raw, semi-structured applicant dataset into an automated eligibility assessment tool — replacing manual review with a rule-based classification system stakeholders can filter and explore directly.
+An interactive dashboard that turns a raw, semi-structured applicant dataset into an automated eligibility assessment tool.Which replaces the manual review with a rule-based classification system stakeholders can filter and explore directly.

 ## Artifacts